-Witness Perry also explained that in response to a Public Staff data request, the Company explained that "Frontier has determined not to utilize a physical hedge for any natural gas for the winter 2016-2017 because of its ability to purchase almost 70% of our gas supply needs at Zone 3 FOM [First of Month] prices as opposed to Zone 5 FOM prices."
+Witness Perry also explained that in response to a Public Staff data request, the Company stated that "Frontier has determined not to utilize a physical hedge for any natural gas for the winter 2016-2017 because of its ability to purchase almost 70% of our gas supply needs at Zone 3 FOM [First of Month] prices as opposed to Zone 5 FOM prices."

-Public Staff witness Perry testified that Frontier's decision not to hedge during the review period appears to have been influenced by the fact that Frontier had sufficient physical gas purchases to serve its market during the review period rather than implementing hedges in an effort to mitigate price spikes to customers.
+Public Staff witness Perry stated that Frontier's decision not to hedge during the review period appears to have been influenced by the fact that Frontier had enough physical gas purchases to serve its market during the review period rather than implementing hedges in an effort to mitigate price spikes to customers.

 Public Staff witness Perry further testified that while the Commission's prior hedging orders do not differentiate between financial hedges and physical hedges, the other LDCs in North Carolina all have the ability to purchase 100% of their gas supply needs at FOM prices as opposed to Zone 5 FOM prices, yet all the other LDCs are consistently hedging to avoid the risk of price spikes to the utilities' customers.
-Witness Perry testified that she believes Frontier's customers are similarly at risk of unforeseen price spikes in gas prices.
+Ms. Perry stated she believes Frontier's customers are similarly at risk of unforeseen price spikes in gas prices.

-Witness Perry concluded from her analysis, based on what was reasonably known or should have been known at the time the Company made its hedging decisions affecting the review period, as opposed to the outcome of those decisions, that the Company's hedging decisions were prudent.
-However, the Public Staff recommended that the Commission remind Frontier that the purpose of hedging is to reduce price spikes to customers, not just to secure gas supply, and put Frontier on notice that the risk is on Frontier, not its ratepayers, if price spikes occur and no hedging strategies are in place in the future.
+Witness Perry concluded from her analysis based on what was reasonably known or should have been known at the time the Company made its hedging decisions affecting the review period, as opposed to the outcome of those decisions, that the Company's hedging decisions were prudent; however, the Public Staff recommended that the Commission remind Frontier that the purpose of hedging is to reduce price spikes to customers, not just to secure gas supply, and put Frontier on notice that the risk is on Frontier, not its ratepayers, if price spikes occur and no hedging strategies are in place in the future.

-Based on the foregoing, the Commission concludes that Frontier's hedging activities during the review period were reasonable and prudent.
-However the Commission takes notice that its prior hedging orders provide the appropriate standard for the review of hedging decisions by LDCs and recognize that the purpose of hedging is to reduce the volatility of commodity costs.
-The Commission also notes that an LDC's decisions with respect to mitigation of the effects of price spikes will be subject to review in the LDC's annual gas cost prudency review proceeding and that includes both decisions to hedge and not to hedge.
-In addition, the Commission reiterates to Frontier that it should address its hedging policy and program in its testimony in each annual gas cost prudency review, explaining why and how it hedged or why it did not hedge during the test period.
+Based on the foregoing, the Commission concludes that Frontier's hedging activities during the review period were reasonable and prudent, however the Commission takes notice that its prior hedging orders provide the appropriate standard for the review of hedging decisions by LDCs and concluded that the purpose of hedging is to reduce the volatility of commodity costs.
+The Commission also notes that an LDCs decision to make no effort to mitigate price spikes--including a decision not to hedge-would be a decision subject to review in the LDCs annual gas cost prudency review proceeding just as much as a decision to hedge.
+In addition, the Commission reiterates to Frontier that it should address its hedging policy and program in its testimony in each annual gas cost prudency review, explaining why and how it hedged or why it didn't hedge during the test period.